Haris-Sekar/classroom/README.md

 # 3d classroom

 You can directly register a new user or login details are given below
+note: both login teacher and student are same it checkes the roll by their mail-id's

 This is a teacher login